Your Ultimate Guide To Retinol

 Retinol results vary depending on the formula, and of course, the person – but generally, it can be a few months (think 12 weeks) before you see any visible results.
 Given that this ingredient helps to reduce (and even prevent) fine lines and wrinkles, decongest pores, target hyperpigmentation and clear acne, we believe it’s worth the wait – patience is key!

-As for the other hero ingredient we all know and love, vitamin C?
-It’s recommended that you stick with retinol at night, and vitamin C in the morning.
+As for the other hero ingredient we all know and love, vitamin C, it’s recommended that you stick with retinol at night, and vitamin C in the morning.

 What are the potential side effects of retinol?

 It’s common for skin to initially react to retinol with redness, dryness, flakiness, peeling and overall irritation – it’s a powerful ingredient that’s potentially making crucial changes.
-This is why skincare experts recommend first timers start with a low dosage and only a few times a week.

 Can I use retinol while pregnant?